celarye/advent-of-code/README.md

-# Advent of Code 2024
+# Advent of Code

-My personal [Advent of Code 2024](https://adventofcode.com/2024/) repository, implemented in Rust using only the standard library (no external dependencies).
+My personal [Advent of Code](https://adventofcode.com/) repository, implemented in Rust using only the standard library (no external dependencies).

+## 2024

+Progress: 12/50

+## 2025

+Progress: 0/2